FlipsideCrypto/badger/README.md

 ![opengraph](frontend/src/static/images/opengraph.png)

-- potentially provide alchemy test case because the setup of needing a million things a million different places sucks

 # Badger Primitive & Protocol

 In this repository is contained the base primitive of Badger (`BadgerOrganization.sol`) as well as the Badger protocol (`Badger.sol`) on top of it.